 Bear in mind that there could be a problem with the wall charger or the cable, so if charging isn't doing the trick you should try the same routine with a different plug, and with a borrowed or spare cable.
-(If there's nobody you can get a cable from, you could pop into an Apple store, or buy a new Lightning cable.)
+(If there's nobody you can get a cable from, you could pop into an Apple store and borrow one of theirs, or simply buy a new Lightning cable.)

-If you've given your iPhone or iPad a decent charge using multiple plugs and cables but it still fails to display anything, you're probably looking at a hardware problem such as a degraded lithium battery.
-We would suggest going into an Apple store or contacting Apple.
+If you've given your iPhone or iPad a decent charge using multiple plugs and cables but it still fails to display anything, you're probably looking at a hardware problem such as a degraded lithium battery and should look into your repair options.

 If on the other your device now switches on but doesn't get past the Apple boot logo, follow the steps below.